 - 4 ounces (1/2 cup) good quality olive oil

 - 20 drops eucalyptus essential oil

 To use: Place glass eyedropper in a stream of hot water for 1 minutes (to warm dropper).
 Dry quickly (to retain heat) and suction up ear oil from bottle.
 Place 2 drops in both ears every half hour or as often as needed for 2 to 7 days.
-As mentioned at the top of the post, never place fluid into the ear if the eardrum is perforated.
-For very young children, heat and steam are the safest choices, or plain warm olive oil or coconut oil.
+Never place fluid into the ear if there is any chance of a ruptured eardrum.

-Home Remedies for Earaches #5 – Essential Oil Ear Ache Rub
+#5 – Essential Oil Ear Ache Treatment Rub

 This recipe is adapted from the book “Be Your Own Doctor” by Rachel Weaver, M.H..
-The original ratios of essential oils (1 teaspoon each) seemed very high to me, so I have reduced them to be more in line with the recommendations given in Herbal Antibiotics.
 Remember, do not apply undiluted essential oils directly to the skin – always use a carrier oil.
-Always be extra careful when using any of these oils on small children who may rub their ears and then rub the oil into their eyes.
+I don’t recommend this as an earache remedy for small children, who may rub their ears and then rub the oil into their eyes.

 Essential Oil Earache Rub

 Mix all ingredients and apply gently around the ears at the first sign of infection.
 Reduces infection and relieves inflammation.